spacemeshos/product/localnet.md

 1. Open the wallet in CLIWallet.
 The wallet's password is `spacemesh`.

 You can also use CLIWallet to create new accounts and to set the rewards account of any of the 10 nodes to a new account.

+## Getting Node and Network status
+Use the CLIWallet commands to get node and network status.

 ## Viewing Logs